khairahnh/data-questionnaire-de/README.md

 # Questions and Solutions

 ### Question 1: Describe a Data Engineer role in an organisation and its main responsibilities
+A data engineer is responsible for designing, maintaining, and optimizing systems that extract and collect raw data from multiple sources, and transform and store data in table form.
+He/she needs to ensure that the data is highly available, consistent, accurate and recoverable for enterprises and organizations to make most of the data.
+Data engineer is also responsible to choose the right databases, storage systems and cloud platform.
+This is to ensure the data flow inside an organization is seamless and data be delivered to whoever needs it.

 ----